TRUST YOUR GUT TO TRANSFORM YOUR SKIN

 The biggest revelation to healing my complexion was understanding that I did not have a skin problem; I had a gut problem.

 Seek Water Everywhere “Hydration is another key element to transforming the skin.
 Part of the reason being a vegetarian did not help my skin is that a vegetarian diet doesn’t necessarily mean I was eating lots of vegetables.
 I was eating a lot of shelf-stable foods like organic crackers, trail mix, snack bars, and peanut butter.
 My main vegetable was the avocado that I typically put on sprouted, whole-grain toast.
 These foods, considered by many to be ‘healthy,’ were super dehydrating to my system.
 And things were getting blocked up, if you know what I mean.
 Digestion requires a lot of water.
 If foods aren’t high in water content, the body has to borrow hydration from its system to digest the food.
 Once I started eating the right plant-based foods, my system started to flow again.
 Keep a bounty of hydrating foods (containing 90 percent water) on hand like cucumber, melon, berries, leafy greens, tomatoes, and peaches.
 These plants deliver much-needed hydration for healthy digestion and provide moisture to the entire body including the skin.
-When drinking water, to be sure that you’re drinking pure, clean H2O filled with essential minerals and electrolytes so that you fully absorb all the beautifying benefits.
+When drinking water, be sure that you’re drinking pure, clean H2O filled with essential minerals and electrolytes so that you fully absorb all the beautifying benefits—I add Beauty Water Drops to just about every glass I drink to help maintain a healthy microbiome ph balance and flush out toxins.

 MORE ON THE POWER OF BEAUTY FOOD